ipunkt/rancherize/README.md

 Rancherize your development workflow.

+Rancherize is currently specialized in deploying php apps with a database server, namely laravel apps.
+It will learn to support you with more features for your container as the need arises

 ## Features
 - Start a development webserver for your local development environment
 - Build and publish a new docker image